tap349/tap349.github.io/_posts/2016-03-16-GA-demystified.md

 ### pumba accounts

-in pumba user counters are created in:
+in pumba user counters are accessed via these pumba accounts:

 - `re***2015@gmail.com` account - primary counters (for visits/visitors statistics)
 - `re***.counter@gmail.com` account - MCF counters (for assisted conversions statistics)

+primary counters are created by users in their accounts and just shared with our `re***2015@gmail.com` account.
+MCF counters are created by ourselves in `re***.counter@gmail.com` account (manually - not automatically in pumba).

-consequently it's necessary to log in one of these accounts (when Google account login screen is displayed) to get access to:
+consequently it's necessary to log in one of pumba accounts (when Google account login screen is displayed) to get access to:

 - information related to user counters (e.g. goals)